 It may also be useful to track broader information that relates to the initiative (for example, macroeconomic data).
-In some cases, publicly available data providing time-series information on broader trends may be the only information readily available (for examples of data sources, see Resources, Technical notes: Evidence in evaluation).
-Where the initiative is likely to be one of many factors contributing to the change being monitored, analysis and modelling may be needed to control for factors external to the initiative (refer to Resources.
-Technical notes: Counterfactuals in non-experimental designs).
+In some cases, publicly available data providing time-series information on broader trends may be the only information readily available (for examples of data sources, see Technical note: Evidence in evaluation).
+Where the initiative is likely to be one of many factors contributing to the change being monitored, analysis and modelling may be needed to control for factors external to the initiative.